SonyCSLParis/audio-metrics/README.md

 It features the following metrics:

+* Accompaniment Prompt Adherence (APA, see https://arxiv.org/abs/2503.06346 )

 * Fréchet Distance (see https://arxiv.org/abs/1812.08466 )

 * Kernel Distance/Maximum Mean Discrepancy (see https://arxiv.org/abs/1812.08466 )

 * Density and Coverage (see https://arxiv.org/abs/2002.09797 )

-* Accompaniment Prompt Adherence (see https://arxiv.org/abs/2503.06346 )

 The measures have in common that they compare a **set** of candidate audio tracks against a **set** of reference tracks, rather than evaluating individual